 Can the police’s decision be examined by a prosecutor?

 Yes, the police’s decision can be examined by a prosecutor.
 Such a request is sent or submitted to the police.
 A list of addresses can be found on the police website.
-Please use the form for requesting an examination, available at the top of this page.
+Please use the form for requesting an examination, available on this page.

 Can anyone request a review?

-- Please use the form for requesting a review, which is located in the right column on this page.
+Please use the form for requesting a review, which is located on this page.
 The form can be used both for review of a prosecutor's decision and examination of a police decision.